patassel/Order-Pro-App/README.md

 ## 🎯 For Whom?

 **Order Pro** is specifically built for the **hospitality industry**.
-Whether you're running a restaurant, a food truck, or a coffee houses, Order Pro has something for you!
+Whether you're running a restaurant, a food truck, or a coffee house, Order Pro has something for you!

 It will feature **three key roles** all within one seamless application: